ljcamp1624/FlowClusterTracking/README_Parameters.txt

-% Analysis Parameters (Tracking) clusterRad		% Spatial sigma (in pixels) of the gaussian weight matrix used to quantify how "similarly oriented" vectors are. peakThresh		% (*Crocker-Grier Tracking input) The threshold of the cluster image which is used to identify where peaks that should be tracked. peakSize		% (*Crocker-Grier Tracking input) The input to "pkfnd.m" to define the diameter of a tracked particle.
+% Analysis Parameters (Tracking) clusterRad		% Spatial sigma (in pixels) of the gaussian weight matrix used to quantify how "similarly oriented" vectors are. peakSize		% (*Crocker-Grier Tracking input) The input to "pkfnd.m" to define the diameter of a tracked particle.
 Should be chosen carefully. maxDisp			% (*Crocker-Grier Tracking input) The input to "track.m" to determine the maximum displacement that a particle can travel while still being tracked.